boogogee/learn-mongodb/README.md

-Run the following command to see how many there are and compare your answer to the one below:
+Run the following command to see how many restaurants are in the collection and compare your answer to the one below:

 `db.restaurants.countDocuments()`